RoRoche/AndroidStarter/architecture.md

 As a conclusion:

 * we have a simple way to define a new class mapping a SQLite table
-* we conforms to the single responsibility principle by providing a dedicated implementation of `AbstractBaseDAOImpl`
+* we conform to the single responsibility principle by providing a dedicated implementation of `AbstractBaseDAOImpl`
 * we access to CRUD operations, in an asynchronous way, thanks to RxJava

 Note that we can boost the DAOs creations by generating an ORMLite configuration file at compile-time thanks to the ["ormgap" plugin](https://github.com/stephanenicolas/ormlite-android-gradle-plugin).